Google Translate Disclaimer

 Eligibility for the Home Visiting Program is based on assessments completed by a Public Health Nurse at the time of referral.

-The Indigenous Healthy Babies Healthy Children program is also available to help Indigenous children start a healthy life in ways that honour and respect Indigenous culture and beliefs.
-The Indigenous HBHC program is offered in communities across Ontario, and is delivered through a variety of Indigenous service providers:
+Indigenous and Metis Healthy Babies Healthy Children (I/MHBHC) programs are available to help support Indigenous and Metis children and families in ways that honor and respect Indigenous and Metis culture and beliefs.
+I/MHBHC is offered in communities across Ontario and is delivered by a variety of Indigenous and Metis service providers.
+Indigenous families may contact the I/MHBHC service provider in their area or access the HBHC Program offered through the Simcoe Muskoka District Health Unit.

 705-746-5807